English version of Turbulences interculturelles chez Air France-KLM: des employés témoignent

 8. “What I really liked” – Reasons for hope?

-The 110-page report also includes several testimonials attesting to a positive, more constructive relationship, giving a glimpse of what cooperation between French and Dutch people could be like if the company were to spread a true cross-cultural culture internally.
+The 110-page report also includes several remarks attesting to a positive, more constructive relationship, giving a glimpse of what cooperation between French and Dutch people could be like if the company were to spread a true cross-cultural culture internally.

 “The collaboration with my French colleague is fantastic.
 I am very happy with it.
 The collaborations I have and have had with other French people have also been very pleasant.”